+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value per share CHMI New York Stock Exchange 8.20% Series A Cumulative Redeemable Preferred Stock, \$0.01 par value per share CHMI-PRA New York Stock Exchange 8.250% Series B Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, \$0.01 par value per share CHMI-PRB New York Stock Exchange

-8.250% Series B Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, \$0.01 par value per share CHMI-PRB New York Stock Exchange Preierred Stock, \$0.01 par value per share Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes No Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "sceelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer.
-Accelerated filer.
+Redeemable Preferred Stock, \$0.
+01 par value per share 2 • , filed all reports required to be filed by Section 13 or 15(d) of the Secuch reports), and (2) has been subject to such filing requirements 0 0 1 0 12 months Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$ Emerging growth company If an emerging growth compostandards provided pursuant to Section • k if the registrant has elected not to use the extended transition per ct. $\ \square$ iod for complying with any new or revised financial accounting Indicate by check mark whet ther the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ If securities are registered pursuant to previously issued financial statements indicate by check mark whether the financial statements of the regi strant included in the filing reflect the correction of a n error to Indicate by check mark whether any cofficers during the relevant recovery p re restatements that required a recovery analysis of incentive-based DD-1(b). $\square$ d compensation received by any of the registrant's exc ecutive